Bombus ternarius: Behavior

+Eusociality

-EusocialityB. ternarius, as well as other members of the genus Bombus, live in eusocial colonies in which the individuals in the group act as a single multiorganismal superorganism.
+B. ternarius, as well as other members of the genus Bombus, live in eusocial colonies in which the individuals in the group act as a single multiorganismal superorganism.
 Eusociality may have evolved in the bumblebee ancestor as a result of offspring remaining in the nest as adults to help rear their mother's young.
 The evolution of eusociality can be explained by Hamilton's inclusive fitness theory.
 The mostly sterile workers forage for food and take care of the colony's needs, while the queen is in charge of reproducing and creating new generations of workers.
 Toward the end of the colony lifecycle, workers jostle the queen, eat her eggs, and attempt to lay eggs of their own.
 The workers are not completely sterile, despite their inability to mate, since they have ovaries.
 Worker eggs always develop into males.
-The queen usually retaliates by acting aggressively toward the workers and trying to eat the workers’ eggs.
+The queen usually retaliates by acting aggressively toward the workers and trying to eat the workers' eggs.
 However, the queen's retaliation proves insufficient in some cases and the aggressive reproductive bumblebee workers kill her.